-Choosing whether to invest in a granite or quartz worktop can be a tough decision.
+Choosing whether to invest in granite or quartz stone worktops can be a tough decision.

 From style and durability to cost and maintenance, there are plenty of things to contemplate.